DASH-Lab/deepfakeResearch/README.md

 ### Continual learning
-Our published papers that related to applying continual learning to detect newly arrived deepfakes.
+Our published papers that related to applying continual learning to detect newly arrived deepfakes/GAN.

 #### Paper List: